Compacting a Table

 FREEZE readies a real-time/plain table for a secure backup.
 Specifically, it:

 1. Deactivates table compaction.
-If the table is currently being compacted, FREEZE will wait for completion.
+If the table is currently being compacted, FREEZE will gracefully interrupt it.

 2. Transfers the current RAM chunk to a disk chunk.